 And there lies the crucial difference between the students’ Nochevieja and the multitudes’ in Puerta del Sol: in place of the wishes for A Happy and Prosperous New Year, the universitaria looks forward to the renewal of friendships back on campus at the beginning of their new year.
 That is, after the Reyes on the 6th of January.

->

-> For whatever reason the Nochevieja is being celebrated on whichever date, from the Plaza Mayor or the Puerta del Sol,
+For whatever reason, on whichever date, from Salamanca’s Plaza Mayor or the Puerta del Sol in Madrid,

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.